 The next kingdom was where the real test began.
 A test on why I didn't rent this game. ("Because renting a Mario game is absurd" - my thoughts at the register.)
 In the very beginning of the game I mentioned my displeasure of controlling Mario.
 I didn't mention what impact this has on level design.
 Super Mario Odyssey has slow movement speed and almost non-existent momentum that like the Galaxy games is designed for short-style level design that engages the player with lots of jumping.
 Odyssey is not a fun game to move horizontally fast through due to the death of momentum and physical unpleasantness of mashing a button to roll, for which the latter is visually and mechanically inferior to repeated dive flipping.
 There is no running up inclined terrain like in Sunshine, nor watersliding -- both of which were mechanically pleasantly done by holding one input (analog stick) in a direction.
 Spacious flat levels create a mismatch.
 So the major revelation here is that Mario's mechanics in Odyssey are not designed for the 64/Sunshine world design.

-Upon stepping foot into the really small town of this desert kingdom, a shop beckons.
+Upon stepping foot into the small town of this desert kingdom, a shop beckons.
 Buy something with all them coins, Mario.
 Buy a moon.
 Uh, okay.
 Buy a costume.
 Uh...sure.
 Buying that sombrero was something I did just because it's there to do.
 But when I saw how it looked, how it humanized Mario, I took it off.
-This is something very important to add in the "graphics do matter" argument.
-I needed to see the red cap.
-Otherwise Mario downgrades into looking like a regular dude, albeit one who is really short.
+I don't want Mario downgrading into looking like a regular dude, albeit one who is really short.
 The game is constantly making a point to tease or show his brown hair, and I don't agree with playing up this humanizing design, but I digress, buying non-stars in Mario games is purely about some sort-of weird pride in ownership that does not belong in Mario games or at least for this game it serves no mechanical purpose other than acting as a key.
 [Random: It would have been amusing if an enemy could steal Mario's hat in this game with the possibility of it stockpiling a vast collection of clothing.]

 Outside the shop are desert level citizens who have plain unartistic looking (i.e. unMario-looking) text boxes floating over their heads when you get close to them yet haven't engaged them by directly talking to them.
 The actual text displayed when talking to them is just as generic, and when compared to Super Mario Sunshine, hideous.
 This is a very irritating part of the game because it makes the dialogue less enjoyable to see displayed damaging the world design.

-From what I can remember at this point after a lot of wandering through this desert world was how capturing a Goomba and accidentally stacking on top another when jumping on it was possibly the most Mario thing I had ever seen.
-A second highlight from this location?
-This paragraph is ending positively.
+From what I can remember at this point after a lot of wandering through this desert world was how capturing a Goomba and accidentally stacking on top another one when jumping on it was possibly the most Mario thing I had ever seen.

 Baddies acting as vehicles.
 All the classic baddies in this game are fine (except the chain-chomp).
 The problem is that the new ones are generally visually and mechanically unappealing.
 Paragliding desert lizard - awkward looking creature that only glides.
-Running statue lion - awkward since it reminds how slow and lacking of momentum Mario is in this game.
-In Sand Land this new ability gets shown up to be good for quickly covering medium distances, but inadequate for long stretches of the non-downward sloped sand, not to mention making the mashing of the Y button to sustain the roll irritating.
+Running statue lion - awkward since it's a reminder of how slow and lacking of momentum Mario is in this game.
+In Sand Land the new ability of rolling gets shown up to be good for quickly covering medium distances, but inadequate for long stretches of the non-downward sloped sand, not to mention making the mashing of the Y button to sustain the roll irritating.
 Rolling is real smooth beautifully connecting to the end of a long jump or dive.
 Glasses statue head - invisible paths have no place in Mario.
 Keep that time-consuming shit in MegaMan.